cnik343/gettingAndCleaningData-Assgn01/CodeBook.md

 The goal of the tidy data set is to present a clean, tidy and simplified version of the original data in a single file.
 To do this a script called 'run_analysis.R' was written.
 It has 5 goals...

- 1 Merges the training and the test sets to create one data set.
+ 1. Merge the training and the test sets to create one data set.
- 2 Extracts only the measurements on the mean and standard deviation for each measurement.
+ 2. Extract only the measurements on the mean and standard deviation for each measurement.
- 3 Uses descriptive activity names to name the activities in the data set 4 Appropriately labels the data set with descriptive variable names.
+ 3. Use descriptive activity names to name the activities in the data set
+ 4. Appropriately label the data set with descriptive variable names.
- 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+ 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

+The resultant tidy data file is called 'StudyDataTidy.txt'.
+It consists of 180 rows and 68 columns.
+Each row contains the mean data for each of the permutations of the 30 subjects and the 6 activities.
+The first 2 columns give the Subject and Activity and the remaining 66 columns give the mean() and std() of each of the following 33 features (recall that -XYZ indicates 3-axial signals in the X, Y and Z directions):

+- tBodyAcc-XYZ
+- tGravityAcc-XYZ
+- tBodyAccJerk-XYZ
+- tBodyGyro-XYZ
+- tBodyGyroJerk-XYZ
+- tBodyAccMag
+- tGravityAccMag
+- tBodyAccJerkMag
+- tBodyGyroMag
+- tBodyGyroJerkMag
+- fBodyAcc-XYZ
+- fBodyAccJerk-XYZ
+- fBodyGyro-XYZ
+- fBodyAccMag
+- fBodyAccJerkMag
+- fBodyGyroMag
+- fBodyGyroJerkMag

+## Implementation of run_analysis.R

+The script operates by loading all the required data, which is everything in the original dataset excluding the contents of the 'Inertial Signals' directorys.
+The features list is used to rename the columns in the 'test' and 'train' datasets and then grep is used with regex to subset the 'test' and 'train' datasets to keep just those columns labelled matching "mean()" or "std()".
+Each of the 'test' and 'train' subsets are combined with the subject and numerical and descriptive activity data, and then the 2 datasets are merged.
+The merged data is then melted and recast to summarize it by mean as a function of both Activity and Subject.
+Finally the recast data is output to file.

 ## Notes: